Paris - France + Germany = Berlin

 king - queen, and

-brother - sister all seem broadly similar.
+brother - sister all seem broadly similar (in terms of length and orientation).
 This suggests there is a common structure that represents the semantic distinction between these two genders.

 France : Paris :: Germany : Berlin